What is Sukanya Samriddhi Account scheme?

 - Investment under Sukanya Samrridhi Scheme is eligible for deduction under section 80 C of IT act (total deduction under 80 C at present is Rs.1.50 lakh at present.
 The Sukany Samrridhi Scheme also enjoys tax free status like PPF and EPF under EEE (Exempt-Exempt-Exempt) tax regime.

-- The accountcan be opened in the name of a girl child who is not more than 10 years of age.
-However as a SPECIAL CASE, only for this year the government has allowed account to be opened in the name of girls who will be less than 11 years as of 1st December 2015.
+- The account can be opened in the name of a girl child who is not more than 10 years of age.
+However as a SPECIAL CASE, only for this year, the government has allowed an account to be opened in the name of girls who will be less than 11 years as of 1st December 2015.

 - The scheme allows opening of minor account only by parents or legal guardian.

 - The deposit matures on completion of 21 years from the date it was opened.
-The account is relied on market-based returns.
+The account reliese on market-based returns.
 Therefore, you are not sure of getting the assured result at the end of the day and that is something that you should think about.
-Secondly, returns might fall short of the targets in a long-term situation where the chances of inflation rate ends up eating the returns in terms of purchase value.
+Secondly, returns might fall short of the targets in a long-term situation where the chances of inflation rate end up eating the returns in terms of purchase value